-VISUAL BASIC (VBA) in Excel
+VISUAL BASIC FOR APPLICATION (VBA) in Excel

 WHAT is VBA?
 This is the programming language for all Microsoft applications.
 WORD, POWERPOINT, EXCEL, ACCESS.
 With VBA you can create programs that run in Excel or automate tasks that are repetitive or interact with the user of your Excel Spreadsheet.